Growth Trends for Related Jobs

 Certain skills are essential with cosmetologist jobs.
 For starters, someone in this field should exhibit good grooming habits.
 It’s important to show your customers that you take pride in your appearance and know how to make yourself look presentable.
 After all, clients likely won’t trust that you know how to make them look good if you can’t take the time to do so yourself.

-Going along with this is a need to have a personal sense of style, as well as to know what will look good on your customers.
+Going along with your professional image is a need to have a personal sense of style, as well as to know what will look good on your customers.
 Some clients may not know what they’re looking for, but if you can recommend a style, cut or color to them that they end up loving, you could win their loyalty.

 Cosmetologists must be highly adept at adapting to changing technologies, techniques and trends.
 Everything in the beauty industry, from highlights to foils to ombre, is frequently changing.
 Knowing what’s popular and how to pull off a variety of looks is essential.

 As you get to know repeat clients, you will be spending an hour every six weeks or more speaking with them.
 You should try to remember key facts about their lives and encourage an open and friendly line of discourse.

 It may be necessary to undergo training to become a cosmetologist.
 In some states, it is required that you obtain an education from a licensed cosmetology program before you are eligible to practice.
 A typical training program of this nature will provide supervised, hands-on experience and may last about a year.

-Some salons might require that you have a certificate or associate's degree to work with them.
+Some salons might require that you have a certificate or associate's degree to work with them, or be a licensed cosmetologist.
 You will likely at least need a high school diploma or GED to work as a cosmetologist.
 In all states, you will need a license.